DeliaSorting/Blocks-Linker/README.md

-# Crazy Fish
+# Digital Combination

-Technical support for "Crazy Fish"
+Technical support for "Digital Combination"

-We will provide technical support for this app（Crazy Fish）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: KJCrazyFish@gmail.com
+We will provide technical support for this app（Digital Combination）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: digitalCombination@gmail.com

 Privacy Policy